ethereum/populus/docs/project.rst

 - ``Project(config_file_path=None)``

-When instantaited with no arguments, the project will look for a ``populus.json`` file found in the current working directory and load that if found.
+When instantiated with no arguments, the project will look for a ``populus.json`` file found in the current working directory and load that if found.